neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 If no model is specified to the `Pipeline` for a given task, the `Pipeline` will automatically select a pruned and quantized model for the task from the `SparseZoo` that can be used for accelerated inference.
-Note that other models in the SparseZoo will have different tradeoffs between speed, size, and accuracy.
+Note that other models in the SparseZoo gwill have different tradeoffs between speed, size, and accuracy.

 ### HTTP Server